PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 ### Tower Flag (-tf)
 Stock Firmware = 0 </br>
-Marlin4MPMD 1.3.3: Probably 1, but read the discussion in the [P5 tutorial](https://github.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal). </br>
+Marlin4MPMD 1.3.3: Probably 1, but read the discussion in the [P5 tutorial](https://github.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal).
+If you did the motor swap to make parts face forward in the stock FW, but changed to Marlin4MPMD, it will be less confusing to undo that change, as this FW makes the standard wiring face forward. </br>
-MPMD Marlin 1.X.X: G33 T option - 0 (do not rotate towers) or 1 (rotate towers M665 XYZ). </br>
+MPMD Marlin 1.X.X: Experimental G33 T option - 0 (do not rotate towers) or 1 (rotate towers M665 XYZ). </br>

-### Calibration Pattern (-patt)
+### Calibration Method/Pattern (-patt)
-You can experiment to find whichever pattern works the best for you.
-For stock firmware, P5 is well-tested/known to be the best when you follow all of the instructions in the [P5 tutorial](https://github.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal). </br>
+This method/pattern refers to the script's logic/routine for calibrating M665/M666 automatically.
+These could correspond to existing G29 patterns, existing G33 patterns, and/or custom emulated patterns.
+For example, G29 P5 does not exist in Marlin4MPMD, but if selected, the script will emulate that probe pattern for endstop calibration, regardless of the firmware version. </br>

+I have experimented with several methods/patterns, some with more success than others.
+For simplicity, I will only emphasize the few that I believe may work best in common situations.

-5:      Stock or Marlin - G29 P5 pattern.
+5:      Stock or Marlin4MPMD or Odyssey MPMD Marlin - G29 P5 pattern.
 Same as the auto_cal_p5_v0.py script. </br>
-2:      Stock or Marlin - G29 P2 pattern - 1 center point, 3 tower points (50 mm radius) </br>
+2:      Stock or Marlin4MPMD or Odyssey MPMD Marlin - 1 center point, 3 tower points (50 mm radius) </br>
--2:     Marlin - 1 center point, 3 tower points (25 mm radius) </br>
+-2:     Marlin4MPMD or Odyssey MPMD Marlin - 1 center point, 3 tower points (25 mm radius) - Dennis Brown's choice </br>

-2550:   Marlin - 1 center point, 3 tower points (25 mm radius), 12 outer ring points (50 mm radius). </br>
-2537.5: Marlin - 1 center point, 3 tower points (25 mm radius), 12 outer ring points (37.5 mm radius). </br>
-2525:   Marlin - 1 center point, 3 tower points (25 mm radius), 12 outer ring points (25 mm radius). </br>
-????.?: Marlin - 1 center point, first two digits inner radius, remaining digits outer radius. </br>
-33: Odyssey MPMD Marlin 1.1.X Only - Uses G33 except with automatic M665 L adjustment added. </br>
+Experimental Patterns (some not listed): </br>
-332-340: Odyssey MPMD Marlin 1.1.X Only - Uses G33 with automatic M665 L adjustment added. </br>
+332-340: Odyssey MPMD Marlin 1.1.X Only - Uses Built-In G33 with automatic M665 L adjustment added. </br>
-         Last digit is for G33_P parameter. </br>
+         Last digit is for G33_P parameter (e.g. 334 = G33 P4). </br>
          https://marlinfw.org/docs/gcode/G033.html </br>

-Which pattern should you use?
-Whatever works best for you.
-This script is experimental. </br>
+Which pattern should you use? </br>

 Stock Firmware </br>
 5 works best with a properly setup bed.
 Follow ALL of the instructions in the [P5 tutorial](https://github.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal). </br>
 2 might work better if you still have the stock sticker or you skipped other steps.
 No promises.
 Do not whine if it does not work well for you. </br>

 Marlin4MPMD 1.3.3 </br>
--2 worked best on my machine. </br>
+-2 worked best on my machine.
+Dennis's tests also suggest that a 25 mm calibration radius is superior. </br>
-The 2550/2537.5/2525/etc. patterns were designed around this firmware, but did not work well on my machine. </br>

-aegean-odyssey MPMD Marlin 1.1.X </br>
+aegean-odyssey's MPMD Marlin 1.1.X </br>
-2 worked best for me, but the 332-340 options are interesting.
-I did most of my testing on a WhamBam plate.
-Your results may be different on a glass plate. </br>
+I am still doing ongoing experimentation here. </br>

 ## How to run the script?
 This is a Python script and I have no plans on converting it to an executable or batch file.
 If you want to perform this level of calibration, then you can figure out how to run it via Python.
 There are plenty of instructions on how to make this work in the [P5 tutorial](https://github.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal) page, including a [screenshot for WinPython](https://raw.githubusercontent.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal/PurpleHullPeas-advanced_readme/images/WinPythonInstructions.png) (just use this script instead of the auto_cal_p5_v0.py script).
+If you do not explicitly define an input value, then the script will choose a default value.

 ## Carbon Paper Test